burrt/compsci-docs/_v1/cs-notes.md

 * There are two ways to avoid this.
   * First, avoid declaring new methods with the same name as virtual methods.
   * Second, you can instruct the C# compiler to call the virtual method by making it search the base class method list by casting the instance of `Derived` to `Base`.
 Because the method is virtual, the implementation of `DoWork(int)` on `Derived` will be called.
-* This behaviour for the `new` modifier is applicable to properties as well
+* This behavior for the `new` modifier is applicable to properties as well

 ### Constructors